LesFruitsDefendus/guides/docs/source/pre-pick-guide/planning-a-harvest.md

 ```

-4) To learn more about a tree or vine, click on the name of its owner ({ref}`Fig.D <fig-D>`).
+4) To learn more about a tree or vine, click on the name of its owner ({ref}`Fig D <fig-D>`).

 This will bring you to what we call the "Property Page".
 There, you will find information about the owner, including contact info. and language preference, and about the property, including important physical attributes and equipment available on- site.
-Additional information about the harvest itself can be found by clicking on the Harvest ID button further to the left (Fig.D).
-This will bring you to what we call the "Harvest Page" (for an example, see {ref}`Fig.F <fig-F>`).
+Additional information about the harvest itself can be found by clicking on the Harvest ID button further to the left ({ref}`Fig D <fig-D>`).
+This will bring you to what we call the "Harvest Page" (for an example, see {ref}`Fig F <fig-F>`).

 ```{figure} /_static/pre-pick-guide-screens/guide-fig-D-detail-arbre.png
 ---